Vui-Chee/spamd/README.md

 ## Features

-* See rendered markdown as you edit
+* Preview rendered markdowns as you edit
 * Open multiple markdown documents easily (using your default browser)
 * Only render contents when you visit tab/window
 * Can change code block color theme :rainbow: